maon007/Share_prediction_regression_model/README.md

 # TV Nova Share Prediction Model

 This project is split into 3 parts and aims to:
 1. analyze a dataset containing information about television channels, timeslots, and movie IDs.
-The objective of this part is to draw conclusions about the channels based on the provided data.
+The objective of this part is to run a general analysis and draw conclusions about the channels based on the provided data.
 2. building a predictive model to estimate the audience share for a specific demographic ("share 15 54") without using the three-month rolling mean of the audience share.
 The focus is on utilizing features and the timestamp to make accurate predictions.
-3. leverage the three-month rolling mean of the audience share ("share 15 54 3mo mean") to enhance predictions for the audience share.
+3. leverage the mean of the audience share ("share 15 54 3mo mean") to enhance predictions for the audience share.
 This task allows the creation of new features and the use of black-box models that can be explained to some extent.
 The choice of model should consider factors such as cost, interpretability, and performance.

 ## Overview